g00g1/WHMCS-Gateway-Fees/README.md

 # Gateway Fees Plugin for WHMCS

-Version: **2.5.1**
+Version: **2.5.2**
-Oct23 2022
+22/Mar/2024

-This is an open-source forked version of the (Original) Gateway Fees plugin for WHMCS, https://github.com/ajarmoszuk/WHMCS-Gateway-Fees (now closed)
+This is an open-source forked version of the (Cloned) Gateway Fees plugin for WHMCS, https://github.com/solaceten/WHMCS-Gateway-Fees (now abandoned).

 It will allow you to set a fee for using a payment gateway module in WHMCS.
 In other words you can on-charge a gateway "convenience fee", or whatever you want to call it, to your end customer.
 For example, if your credit card company charges you 3% per transaction, you may wish to pass on x% of that fee back to the customer.
 With this module you can do that.